 - Knowledge of Southeast Alaska ecosystems, wildlife, and glacial environments

 - Experience working in the service industry

-Training: Glacier Guides must participate in mandatory paid training at the start of the season.
-Training includes canoe skills and rescue technique, rope skills, naturalist training, critical incident response, and zone familiarization.
+Training: Canoe and Hiking Guides must participate in one of the two mandatory paid trainings.
+Training includes canoe skills and rescue technique, naturalist training, critical incident response, trail navigation, and zone familiarization.

 Start Date: April 15, 2024 – September 30, 2024

 Bonus: Guides who fulfill the terms of their employment agreement are eligible for an end-of-season bonus that is based on 3% of gross wages.

 - Free Trips for you, your friends and family on a space-available basis

 - Paid Training (Preseason, and Ongoing throughout the Season)